OpenBB-finance/OpenBB/examples/README.md

 - A brief explanation of ticker symbology.
 - Resampling a time series index.
 - Some differences between providers, and comparing outputs.

+### financialStatements

+This set of examples introduces financial statements in the OpenBB Platform and compares the free cash flow yields of large-cap retail industry comapnies.

+- Fnancial statements.
+- What to expect with data from different sources.
+- Financial attributes.
+- Ratios and other metrics.